-The debate about large vs small projects seems to have been won by the latter; this is evident from daily news, from scientific documents and, in particular, from legislation.
-For example, in the last decade in Greece, while there was no noteworthy progress in the development of large-scale hydropower, a total of 250 small hydropower plants have been licensed, with a total installed capacity of 430 MW (Douridas, 2006).
-For comparison, the installed capacity of the old Kremasta hydropower plant in Acheloos (Fig. 12, upper) is larger, 437 MW.
-A question arises, what is less damaging to the environment?
+The debate about large vs. small projects seems to has been won by the latter; this is evident from everyday news, from scientific documents and, particularly from legislation.
+For example, in the last decade in Greece, while there was no noteworthy progress in the development of large scale hydropower, a total of 250 small hydropower plants have been licensed with a total installed capacity of 430 MW (Douridas, 2006).
+For comparison, the installed capacity of the old Kremasta hydropower plant in Acheloos (Fig. 13, upper) is larger, 437 MW.
+A question arises, what is less damaging for the environment?
 One large power plant, on one river (Acheloos), with an installed capacity of 437 MW, or 250 small power plants on different rivers and creeks, with a total installed capacity of 430 MW (1.7 MW each on the average)?

-To study questions of this type in a more general setting, we can start from elementary knowledge of geometry, which reveals that if a certain volume V is divided into n geometrically similar shapes, the total area and the total perimeter will both be increasing functions of n; specifically, they will be proportional to $n^s$ with s = 1/3 and 2/3 for the total area and the total perimeter, respectively.
+To study questions of this type in a more general setting, we can start from elementary knowledge of geometry, which reveals that if a certain volume V is divided in n geometrically similar shapes, the total area and the total perimeter will both be increasing functions of n; specifically they will be proportional to n^s with s = 1/3 and 2/3 for the total area and the total perimeter, respectively.
 This simple truth has implications on several fields, from the area occupied by reservoirs to the hydraulic losses in conduits, turbines and pumps.

-Thus, we can expect that the occupied reservoir area per unit volume, or per unit installed capacity of the power plant, will be a power function of n, i.e. $n^s$ with s > 0, where n is the number of individual elements to which a total volume or a total installed capacity is divided.
-As shown in Fig. 15, statistical analysis on existing hydropower projects with data from the literature, shows that the average reservoir area per unit installed power is larger in small projects, and fully supports the simple theoretical argument (with s = 1/3).
+Thus, we can expect that the occupied reservoir area per unit volume or per unit installed capacity of the power plant will be a power function of n, i.e. n^s with s > 0, where n is the number of individual elements to which a total volume or a total installed capacity is divided.
+As shown in Fig. 16, statistical analysis on existing hydropower projects with data from literature, shows that the average reservoir area per unit installed power is larger in small projects and fully supports the simple theoretical argument (with s = 1/3).

-Likewise, the hydraulic losses in pipes, per unit area of pipe cross-section, will increase for decreasing size of pipe (because of the increase in wetted perimeter), and this will also hold for hydromachinery, i.e. pumps and turbines.
-Thus, the efficiency in energy conversion will be an increasing function of scale, and this is verified in Fig. 16 (upper), constructed from pump and reversible turbine data from the literature and an inventory of commercial pumps.
-These data can be described by expressions of the form $\eta = \eta{\infty} - (\kappa Q)^{-\lambda}$ , where $\eta$ and $\eta{\infty}$ are the efficiencies for discharge, Q, and infinite, respectively, and $\kappa$ and $\lambda$ are parameters.
-In an average curve, $\eta{\infty} = 0.93$ , $\kappa = 3000$ m-3s and $\lambda = 0.4$ , whereas in an (upper) envelope curve, $\eta{\infty} = 0.94$ , $\kappa = 2800 \text{ m}^{-3}\text{s}$ and $\lambda = 0.6$ .
+Likewise, the hydraulic losses in pipes, per unit area of pipe cross section, will increase for decreasing size of pipe (because of the increase of wetted perimeter) and this will also hold for hydromachinery, i.e. pumps and turbines.
+Thus, the efficiency in energy conversion will be an increasing function of scale and this is verified in Fig. 17 (upper), constructed from pump and reversible turbine data of literature and of an inventory of commercial pumps.
+These data can be described by expressions of the form $\eta = \eta{\infty} - (\kappa Q)^{-\lambda}$, where η and η{∞} are the efficiencies for discharge Q and infinite, respectively, and κ and λ are parameters.
+In an average curve, $\eta{\infty} = 0.93$, $\kappa = 3000 \text{ m}^{-3}\text{s}$ and $\lambda = 0.4$, whereas in an (upper) envelope curve, $\eta{\infty} = 0.94$, $\kappa = 2800 \text{ m}^{-3}\text{s}$ and $\lambda = 0.6$.

-Based on these equations, the total efficiency of a reversible (pumped storage) hydropower plant, expressed as a function of design discharge, Q, is shown in Fig. 16 (lower) after making some plausible assumptions on the hydraulic characteristics of
+Based on these equations, the total efficiency of a reversible (pumped storage) hydropower plant was expressed as a function of design discharge Q that is shown in Fig. 17 (lower) after making some plausible assumptions on the hydraulic characteristics of an example power plant, which are shown in figure caption.
+Clearly, this figure shows the spectacularly increased efficiency in large vs. small scale (discharge) and demonstrates that only large-scale systems can efficiently store energy.